Courage to Care Award

-Since April 23, 1987, the Anti-Defamation League has given award the Courage to Care Award to honor rescuers of Jews during the Holocaust.
+Since April 23, 1987, the Anti-Defamation League has awarded the Courage to Care Award to honor rescuers of Jews during the Holocaust.
 In 2011, the award was renamed the Jan Karski Courage to Care Award in honor of one of its 1988 recipients, Jan Karski, a Polish Righteous who provided one of the first eyewitness accounts of the Final Solution to the West.

 Background

 Since 1962, the Yad Vashem Holocaust Martyrs' and Heroes' Remembrance Authority conferred the title "Righteous Among the Nations" on non-Jews who risked their lives to save Jews.
 Yad Vashem was established in 1953 to perpetuate the memory of the Jewish world destroyed in the Holocaust.
 A special committee is impaneled to study the evidence gathered from survivors and documents in order to establish the authenticity of each rescue story.
 To date, over 9,000 men and women have been so honored by Yad Vashem.

 In addition to examining its own records, ADL consults with Yad Vashem before conferring the Courage to Care award.
 The Courage to Care program is sponsored by Eileen Ludwig Greenland.